majyphi/rl-replay-uploader/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Tests are indeed required, however as this piece of software is essentially I/O, a lot of mock will be needed.